Lyalpha/ifuanal/docs/tutorial.rst

 indicator as a map aslongside the cumulative metallicity of the bins and a radial dependancy plot.
 Custom bins are highlighted.

+:meth:`~ifuanal.IFUCube.plot_bpt`
+"""""""""""""""""""""""""""""""""
+plots the BPT diagram for each bind along with a 2D map of bin classifications.
+Classification lines are taken from Kewley et al. (2013, ApJL, 774, 10) for the AGN-HII division and Kewley et al. (2001, ApJ, 556, 121) for the maximal star burst.

 ..
 Warning::
    :meth:`~ifuanal.IFUCube.plot_continuum` will fail if use more than 6 metallicities are used in the STARLIGHT bases, or if the number of ages